evansiroky/node-geo-tz/README.md

 This library does an exact geographic lookup which has tradeoffs.
 It is perhaps a little bit slower that other libraries, has a larger installation size on disk and cannot be used in the browser.
 However, the results are more accurate than other libraries that compromise by approximating the lookup of the data.

-The data is indexed for fast analysis with automatic caching with time expiration (or optional an unexpiring cache of the whole world) of subregions of geographic data for when a precise lookup is needed.
+The data is indexed for fast analysis by caching subregions of geographic data when a precise lookup is needed.

 ### geoTz.cacheLevel()